-In this delicious Turkish Macaroni Salad Recipe; vegetables, pickles and pasta come together with a light and tangy mayo-yogurt dressing to carry your picnics, potlucks and parties to perfection.
+In this delicious Turkish Pasta Salad with yogurt and mayo; vegetables, pickles and pasta come together with a light and tangy mayo-yogurt dressing to carry your picnics, potlucks and parties to perfection.
 It is quite customizable too.

 How do you make macaroni salad?
 It is no big deal, at all.
 Seriously, it is soooo simple to make.
 You literally need a 15-minute work; the same amount of time you would take to go get your salad from a supermarket.
 So why not having your own tasty and healthy homemade salad?

 This old fashioned macaroni salad with pickles has the following 4 vegetables: